MTI Systems: Leaders of Manufacturing Estimating Software

-Cool Tools for Purchasing Online, May 2006
+Cool Tools for Purchasing Online

 Many moons before the birth of the Internet, Manufacturer’s Technology, Inc. was founded as a purveyor of job-shop quotation software.
 This PC-based solutions provider developed applications for the metalworking supplier marketplace, helping job shops price out build-to-specification work.